 There are multiple ways to constrain the covariance structure.
 We can use cross-validation or information criteria to choose the best basis, the number of elements or positions of spline knots \citep{rice2001nonparametric,bigelow2009bayesian}.
 Alternatively, we can place a prior on the covariance matrix \citep{maclehose2009nonparametric}.

-Another solution is to restrict the latent space to $q < K$ dimensions and learn from the data the mapping $A \in \R^{K \times q}$ between the latent space and the basis.
-In the simplest scenario with Gaussian observation noise, observations can be modeled as
+Another solution is to restrict the latent space to $q < K$ dimensions and learn from the data a mapping $A \in \R^{K \times q}$ between the latent space and the basis.
+In the simplest scenario with Gaussian noise, observations can be modeled as

 following the notation from \eqref{eq:probabilistic}.